fstark/fdasm/README.md

 This will start a UI for disassembling SOMETHING.BIN.
 The disassembly data ("the project?") will be stored in the ``fda`` file.
 SOMETHING.ASM will contains a text assembly version (much less complete than the one in the UI for now).

+You can optionally add an hex address to start the disassembly from, if it isn't 0000H.

 # Overview

 This is a powerful graphical user interface to reverse-engineer a 8085 ROM.